 The Seller Counseling Session

-An integral part of the listing presentation is a seller counseling session, which focuses not only on your marketing capabilities, but also on the necessary legal disclosures, contractual expectations, agency relationships, cooperating relationships, office policies and procedures, and the in-depth knowledge you can impart.
-All things that differentiate your service package from your competition.
+An integral part of the listing presentation is a seller counseling session, which focuses not only on your marketing capabilities, but also on the necessary legal disclosures, contractual expectations, agency relationships, cooperating relationships, office policies and procedures, and the in-depth knowledge you can impart -- all things that differentiate your service package from your competition.

 The purpose of the session is to thoroughly review the marketing and sales process with the seller, review what can and cannot be done for them, establish realistic expectations on the part of the agent and the seller, disclose all legal agency relationships, including fiduciary duties, and review all legal documents.

-In outlining to the seller what can and cannot be done, it is important to convey that although you can provide options, alternatives and ramifications to actions, you are not in a position to tell the seller what to do.
+In outlining to the seller what can and cannot be done, it is essential to convey that although you can provide options, alternatives and ramifications to actions, you are not in a position to tell the seller what to do.
 This may be a departure from days past when this was considered part of the service.
 The legal ramifications are immense, and no responsible practitioner would consider this part of their duties today.

 Clarify Office Policies Upfront

 It is vitally important to explain your company’s official policy on agency relationships when discussing options with the prospective seller.
-All listing agreements should have a conceptual agreement, depending on the official policy of the firm, regarding the availability of various agency relationships, the possibility of dual representation, designated agency representation and permission for the firm to represent more than one buyer client.
+All listing agreements should have a conceptual understanding, depending on the official policy of the firm, regarding the availability of various agency relationships, the possibility of dual representation, designated agency representation and permission for the firm to represent more than one buyer client.
 These issues need to be addressed in advance so that practitioners and seller clients comprehend how agents will act in these scenarios.
 The parties involved should also understand that informed consent forms will be used in the transaction to memorialize the understanding and agreement of the parties for the modification and/or reaffirmation of fiduciary duties.

 It is equally important to explain, during the counseling session, your company’s official policy on compensation and cooperation.
 Both the National Association of REALTORS® Code of Ethics and your fiduciary duties as agent require you to inform the client not only what the total compensation will be, but how it will be split, the amount that is offered to different cooperating firms and how much will be allocated for the listing firm.
 In markets where there are subagents and buyer agents participating in the transaction, the compensation might be different, and this must be disclosed.